Trupal00p/fusionauth-export-import/readme.md

 `python import.py --apikey {yourapikey} --url {url of your server} --configfile {path to exported json}`

-I build these scripts as I need a simple/repeatable way to export the configuration from my development server into production.
+I built these scripts as I needed a simple/repeatable way to export the configuration from my development server into production.

 These scripts are extremely rough and were written for my own use.
 Use at your own risk.